ecostage/how-we-work/README.md

 * Our day starts between 8am and 10am and ends upto between 5pm and 7pm.
 Remote people must be online between 10am and 5pm.

 ####Project planning
 The project planning starts with a **design sprint** on which the team receives the requirements of a project, brake it in small stories and make decisions about the project.
 And at this moment, the design team creates mockups and a layout for approval.
+Usually the design team will be one step ahead of the development.

 More about design sprint: http://robots.thoughtbot.com/the-product-design-sprint